 In the 1950s, legislation formed to provide autonomy to Hungarians in Romania, and in 1968 the area was divided into three fully autonomous counties for those identifying as Hungarian and/or Szekeler.

 With respect to the people I met here, I often refer to the Hungarian names of places as I learned them.
 Be aware that this is not always received well in other parts of Romania.

-I was invited to Romania by a dear friend and professor J who is the director/professor of ongoing archaeological projects in the city of Szekelyudvarhely, called “Udvar” for short.
-In Romanian, Udvar (“courtyard”) is known as Odorheiu Secuiesc, and that is consequently how you will find it on the map.
+I was invited to Romania by a dear friend and professor J who is the director/professor of ongoing archaeological projects in the city of Szekelyudvarhely.
+Everyone I met called it “Udvar” for short.
+In Romanian, Udvar (courtyard) is known as Odorheiu Secuiesc, and that is how you will find it on the map.

 My first three hours in this country were spent watching it all blur past as a massive storm rolled in.
 I had been back in Germany for a couple weeks before boarding a plane out of Munich to the northern city of Cluj Napoca in Cluj County.